Ministry of Municipal Affairs and Housing

 - Refusal to disclose his or her name and other relevant details to a proctor or an employee or agent of the test centre in circumstances where it is reasonable to require that that information is given.

-For all acts of misconduct, an Incident Report will be sent to the Ministry of Municipal Affairs for review and a further course of disciplinary action may be deemed appropriate.
+For all acts of misconduct, an Incident Report will be sent to the Ministry of Municipal Affairs and Housing for review and a further course of disciplinary action may be deemed appropriate.